iomicroservices/baselink-nuxt/content/services/tradespeople/locksmith/index.md

 We cover all the essentials: emergency callouts for lockouts, broken key extractions, and jammed doors.
 Your locksmith arrives with the right tools to regain access without damaging your door, and can repair or replace the lock on the spot if needed.

 #description
-You can also book services like traditional or digital lock changes, key cutting, lock box installation, and safe opening (if you’ve lost the key or combination).
-Whether it’s a faulty latch or a rusted padlock, we’ll help you get it sorted.
+You can also book services like traditional or digital lock changes, key cutting, lock box installation, and safe opening (if you've lost the key or combination).
+Whether it's a faulty latch or a rusted padlock, we'll help you get it sorted.

 #description
 For added security or convenience, we install smart locks and keyless entry systems for homes, rentals and businesses.
 Your locksmith can advise on compatibility and show you how to set up your new system during the visit.